ThomasMathewz/Ames-House-Price-Prediction/README.md

 To improve predictive performance, advanced preprocessing and engineered features were introduced:

-Key Enhancements
+__Key Enhancements__

-Removal of highly correlated variables (to reduce multicollinearity)
+* Removal of highly correlated variables (to reduce multicollinearity)

-Engineering domain-informed features including:
+* Engineering domain-informed features including:
-• Age of the house at time of sale
+  * Age of the house at time of sale
-• Recency of renovation
+  * Recency of renovation
-• Living area per room
+  * Living area per room
-• Total functional bathrooms
+  * Total functional bathrooms
-• Interaction terms between key variables
+  * Interaction terms between key variables

-Improved handling of missing values based on domain relevance
+* Improved handling of missing values based on domain relevance

-Consistent encoding and scaling across all phases
+* Consistent encoding and scaling across all phases

-Impact
+__Impact__

 These enhancements improved data quality, reduced noise, and increased the ability of models to learn meaningful relationships.